mattschlosser/mattschlosser/README.md

 ## Recent Projects

+### Electric Buses and Bus Data Visualization

+#### Electric Buses

+Recently, my city added a few electric buses to their fleet.
+I created a simple app/tool to easily locate the bus, show which route it's on, give an approximate distance, and show the locations of the buses on a map.

+Check it out at [bus.mattschlosser.me/electric](https://bus.mattschlosser.me/electric)

+#### Bus Data Visualization

-Recently, I have been working on a [bus visualization tool](http://bus.mattschlosser.me) to easily visualize bus data.
+Recently, I have been working on a [bus visualization tool](https://bus.mattschlosser.me) to easily visualize bus data.
 Here's a snapshot.

 ![A map](https://github.com/mattschlosser/bus/blob/master/docs/img/datavis1.png "TEST")